 9. Reward loyal customers

-Segmenting your customers based on the number of purchases will tell you who are your loyal customers and who are not.
-And using this information, you can create separate campaigns to reward your loyal customers with exclusive benefits, discounts, etc. Here's how DAVIDsTEA implemented this.
+Segmenting your current customers based on the number of purchases will tell you who your loyal customers are and who are not.
+Using this information, you can create separate campaigns to reward your loyal customers with exclusive offers, discounts, etc. Here's how DAVIDsTEA implemented this.

 Source: Really good emails